Vellore: Education

 Vellore is considered a prominent destination for medical and technological education in India.
 It has a state-government university, a private technological university, one government and one private medical school and several engineering and arts and science colleges.

-Notable Islamic and Arabic college in Vellore is Bakqiyat Salihat Arabic College.

 The country's first stem-cell translational research centre was established in Vellore in December 2005.
 The central government's biotechnology department selected the Christian Medical College (CMC) as the first in a series of centers as it already had world-class clinical hematology and biochemistry departments.
 The college made a breakthrough which attracted the attention of the country's medical and scientific community: the Centre for Stem Cell Research at the Christian Medical College succeeded in reprogramming cells from adult mice to make them function like stem cells found in the human embryo.
 The agricultural research station at Virinjipuram is in the Northeastern Zone of Tamil Nadu.
 It is one of 32 research stations of Tamil Nadu Agricultural University (TNAU).
 The Government of India-sponsored National Watershed Development Project for Rainfed Areas (NWDPRA) scheme has been in operation since October 1997, and it makes conservation measures conducted in water and soil of 18 watersheds in the Vellore and Tiruvannamalai districts.

 Thiruvalluvar University was split off from the University of Madras and is located near Vallimalai, Vellore.
 Most government-run arts and science colleges in Vellore, Tiruvannamalai, Villupuram and Cuddalore districts are affiliated with Thiruvalluvar University.
 Thanthai Periyar Government Institute of Technology is the only government engineering college in Vellore.
-The Vellore Institute of Technology (VIT) has been ranked best private engineering university in India by the magazine India Today.
+The Vellore Institute of Technology (VIT) has been ranked as one of the best private engineering universities in India by the India Today magazine.
+It was established under Section 3 of the University Grants Commission (UGC) Act, 1956, and was founded in 1984 as a self-financing institution called the Vellore Engineering College.
+The Union Ministry of Human Resources Development conferred University status on Vellore Engineering College in 2001.